 The discussion continued for over two centuries, until in A.D.
 1054 the eastern patriarchs gave up.
 That division is known as the Great Schism.

-Pope John Paul II publicly read the Apostles Creed, as the official version of the Nicene Creed is now known, without the filioque during his tenure as pope.
+Note: Pope John Paul II publicly read the Apostles Creed, as the official version of the Nicene Creed is now known, without the filioque during his tenure as pope.
 This was seen as a conciliatory move by that great pope.
 Progress on such a huge undertaking as uniting the Roman Catholics and the Eastern Catholics, the various streams of Orthodoxy, is slow.
 The Chieti Agreement (2016) is an interesting step in that direction that also acknowledges that the primary obstacle is Rome's claim to Papal Primacy, specifically that the Pope has "jurisdictional authority" rather than a "primacy of honor."

 It was the contention of the eastern patriarchs (four of them), that all Church-wide decisions should be made by consensus of all five patriarchs.
 They told the bishop of Rome —the pope— that he was the leader of the patriarchs, but he could not make decisions on his own.

 The popes of the period of debate, approximately A.D.
 800 to 1054, disagreed.
-They felt that it was perfectly acceptable to add the filioque on their own authority, especially since believing that the Holy Spirit proceeds from the Father and the Son is a perfectly orthodox belief, confirmed by early fathers of the Church.
+They felt that it was perfectly acceptable to add the filioque on their own authority, especially since [in their opinion] believing that the Holy Spirit proceeds from the Father and the Son was a perfectly orthodox belief, confirmed by early fathers of the Church.

 The Orthodox churches, those led by the patriarchs, make no large decisions—like changes to the creed—without a council.
 They believe there are seven ecumenical councils that carry authority.
-Because of this, and because they still held the ancient understanding that the Father is the source of the Trinity, they could not agree with the pope.
+Because of this, and because they still held the ancient understanding that the Father is the source of the Trinity, they could not agree with the popes.

-To this day the Orthodox churches will make no important Church-wide decisions—the equivalent of the pope's ex cathedra pronouncements—because the five patriarchs are not together.
+To this day the Orthodox churches will make no important Church-wide decisions—the equivalent of the pope's ex cathedra pronouncements—because the five patriarchs are not united.

 As an aside, they also believe that all western Christians should be affiliated with the pope, since he is one of the patriarchs.
 They see the Protestants as schismatics from the Roman Catholic Church, which they believe should be just one of the Orthodox churches.